alainkaegi/pythonorama/data_structures/array_based.md

 ## Overview
 Python uses lists as its default linear structures.
 Lower-level languages like C instead use primitive arrays.
 Key differences include:
 - An array's size is set when it is created; it cannot change.
-- Python list features, such as slicing and methods like the `count` method, are not directly available for primitive arrays.
+- Python list features, such as slicing and methods like `count`, are not directly available for primitive arrays.

-This page describes how to build various linear structures out of [Python lists masquerading as] primitive arrays.
+This page describes how to build various linear structures out of Python lists masquerading as primitive arrays.
 While you would normally just use Python's lists, sets, and so on, this is worthy of study because:
 - Understanding the underlying data structures and algorithms clarifies the performance of Python's fancier data structures.
 For example, it will help you understand why adding something to the *beginning* of a long list is much more expensive than adding something to the *end*.
 - You may someday be working in a language that uses primitive arrays.
 - You may need to build a data structure that is slightly different from what Python provides.